shrikantkalar023/react-app/README.md

 5. DOM: tree like structure representing all elements/components in browser.

-6. Virtual DOM: JS datastructure, lightweight , in memory representation.
+6. Virtual DOM: JS data structure, lightweight , in memory representation of component tree, where each node represents a component & its properties.

+7. When state of a component changes, React updates the corresponding node in virtual DOM to reflect the new state.
+Then it compares the current version of virtual DOM with the previous version to identify the nodes that need to be updated.
+Then update those nodes in the actual DOM.

-7. In React a component cant return more than 1 element.
+8. In React a component cant return more than 1 element.
 Use Fragment (<>) to solve this issue.

-8. In JSX we can only use html or other react components.
+9. In JSX we can only use html or other react components.

-9. Type Annotation: We can specify the type of our vars & parameters.
+10. Type Annotation: We can specify the type of our vars & parameters.

-10. Hook: fn allows to tap into built-in features in React
+11. Hook: fn allows to tap into built-in features in React

-11. Each component is going to have its own state, independent of other components.
+12. Each component is going to have its own state, independent of other components.

-12. Interface in TS: using this we can define the shape or the interface of an obj.
+13. Interface in TS: using this we can define the shape or the interface of an obj.

-13. Using Props we can pass data to our components.(like fn args)
+14. Using Props we can pass data to our components.(like fn args)

+15. event handler prop names start with on & then camelCased event name. e.g. onSelectItem, onClick, onChange, onSubmit

-14. State is local data in a React component.
+16. State is local data in a React component.

-15. rafce -> react Arrow Function Export component. shortcut
+17. rafce -> react Arrow Function Export component. shortcut

-16. With children prop we can pass children to a component. "children: ReactNode" if we want to pass html.
+18. With children prop we can pass children to a component. "children: ReactNode" if we want to pass html.

-17. A CSS module : all class names r scoped locally, to avoid name clashes with other CSS files.
+19. A CSS module : all class names r scoped locally, to avoid name clashes with other CSS files.

-18. CSS-IN-JS : write all the styles for a component next to its definition in JS or TS file. styled-components library is used for this.
+20. CSS-IN-JS : write all the styles for a component next to its definition in JS or TS file. styled-components library is used for this.

-19. React updates state asynchronously,(after all event handler finish execution).
-State change causes re-render.
+21. React updates state asynchronously,(after the event handler finishes execution).
+All the state changes are batched.

-20. State is stored outside of components in memory.
+22. State is stored outside of components in memory.
 They are there (in memory) as long as components r visible on screen.

-21. Use 'hooks' only at the top level of our components.
+23. Use 'hooks' only at the top level of our components.
 (No using them in if, for ,nested loops)

-22. Group related State vars inside an obj, but avoid deep nesting bsc hard to update.
+24. Group related State vars inside an obj, but avoid deep nesting bsc hard to update.

-23. Pure Fn: Given same input, always returns same result.
+25. Pure Fn: Given same input, always returns same result.

-24. React components take 'Props' input and give 'JSX' output.
+26. React components take 'Props' input and give 'JSX' output.

-25. To keep components pure, keep changes out of the render phase.
-No change to any item that existed before rendering.(return block)
+27. To keep components pure, keep changes out of the render phase.
+No change to any item that existed before rendering. (before function component)
     It is totally fine to update an item created as part of rendering.

-26. Strict Mode.
+28. Strict Mode.
 Renders each component twice & shows result of 2nd render.
 2nd render -> used to update user interface 1st render-> detect & report bugs. only in devlopment mode.

-27. We should treat props & state obj/arrays as immutable.
+29. We should treat **props** & state obj/arrays as **immutable**.

-28. Spread operator is shallow.
+30. Spread operator is shallow.
 Retruns address doesn't create new.
     When updating State, our new State obj is independent of existing State obj.

-29. 'Immers' lib: draft is a proxy obj that records changes we going to apply to State arr/obj.(<-Copy of) used to update state vars (arrays & objs)
+31. 'Immers' lib: draft is a proxy obj that records changes we going to apply to State arr/obj.(<-Copy of) used to update state vars (arrays & objs)

-30. To share State betn components we need to lift the State to the closest parent and share with child components as props.
+32. To share State betn components we need to lift the State to the closest parent and share with child components as props.

-31. The component holding the State is responsible for updating it...(not chlid components)
+33. The component holding the State is responsible for updating it...(not chlid components)

-32. Ref Hook: used to reference DOM elements.
+34. Ref Hook: used to reference DOM elements.
 This obj has 1 'current' property.
 Used to read values from input field.

-33. ParseInt: JS fn. covert str to no.
+35. ParseInt: JS fn. covert str to no.

-34. <varname>? for optional parameter in Props.
+36. <varname>? for optional parameter in Props.

-35. All 'input fields' in HTML has a 'value' property for maintaining their own state.
+37. All 'input fields' in HTML has a 'value' property for maintaining their own state.
 Value property of input fields always returns a str.

-36. Controlled component: The component's state is entirely controlled by react.
+38. Controlled component: The component's state is entirely controlled by react.
 In case of Input fields the 'value' is not managed by DOM but instead is stored & updated in the component state.

-37. Optional Chaining (?) and Destructuring, Nested Destructuring.. some new features of JS.
+39. Optional Chaining (?) and Destructuring, Nested Destructuring.. some new features of JS.

-38. Schema: All validation rules defined in one place.
+40. Schema: All validation rules defined in one place.
 'Zod' is a lib for this(schema based form validation)

-39. TS 'type' is similar to 'interface'.
+41. TS 'type' is similar to 'interface'.

-40. Both ref hook & state hook can be used to read data from input fields.
+42. Both ref hook & state hook can be used to read data from input fields.
 'React-hook-form' lib makes this even easier.
     It also supports standard HTML attributes for data validation such as required, minLength, etc.

-41. Effect hook : execute some code after a component is rendered.
+43. Effect hook : execute some code after a component is rendered.
 To prevent Side-effect, to keep components pure. e.g. storing smthing in local storage(browser), working with DOM elements, call server etc.

-42. React Icons : lib for using icons with react.
+44. React Icons : lib for using icons with react.

-43. Effect Dependencies: vars(state or props) Effect hook is dependent on.
+45. Effect Dependencies: vars(state or props) Effect hook is dependent on.
 If value of any one of vars change, react reruns Effect fn.
     [] for making it run only once, the 1st time our component is rendered.

-44. 'Cleanup code' should be provided if needed in 'return' statement of Effect hook.
+46. 'Cleanup code' should be provided if needed in 'return' statement of Effect hook.
 Usually cleanup code stops or undos whatever effect was doing. (connect,subscribe,show,fetch-disconnect,unsub,hide,abort or ignore)

-45. React 'mounts' and 'unmounts' components on screen.
+47. React 'mounts' and 'unmounts' components on screen.
 Cleanup code gets executed during unmounting.

-46. Axios: lib for http request.
+48. Axios: lib for http request.

 47.'Promise': An obj that holds the eventual result or failure of an asynchronous(long running) operation.
 All promises have a method called 'then'.